-Enabling JP1 and JP2 is highly advised, as the VT100 terminal serial connection is not available on a FTDI header.
+Enabling JP1 and JP2 is highly advised, as the VT100 terminal serial connection is not available on a 6 pin header.

-If you want to provide power to, or take power from either of the 6 pin headers then JP5 and JP6 will provide power or isolate the VCC pin in the FTD1 Program and Modem Port B 6-pin headers respectively.
+If you want to provide power to, or take power from either of the 6 pin headers then JP5 and JP6 will provide power or isolate the Vcc pin in the FTDI Program and Modem Port B 6 pin headers respectively.